kyma-project/telemetry-manager/docs/contributor/performance-tests/metrics/metrics.md

 ### Setup and parameters
 - Used metric size was 20 metric data points with 10 labels per each distinct metric
-- 1Gi memory and 1 CPU
+- 1200Mi memory and 1 CPU
-- memory_limiter configured for 85% memory limit, 10% spike limit with 0.5 second check interval which results in (85 -10) 75% hard limit equivalent to 750Mi memory.
+- memory_limiter configured for 80% memory limit, 15% spike limit with 0.5 second check interval which results in (80 -15) 75% hard limit equivalent to 780Mi memory.
 - Batch processor configured to create batches with 1024 metrics, default batch size 8192 was exceeded by the gRPC client default payload limit 4MB.
-- Metric gateway configured with a log exporter to avoid possible outages by the gateway back pressure (default 2 gateway instances are available)
+- Metric gateway configured with a broken exporter to simulate backpressure from metric gateway to metric agent

 ### Findings